mspaprika/mspaprika/README.md

 # Hi there! 👋

-I'm learning to code for a while now and I have created some cool and exciting projects.
+I've been learning to code for a while now and have created some cool and exciting projects.
 Welcome to my GitHub profile!
 <br>
 <br>
 🎮 **Game Development:** Coding is great, but coding games is way beyond.
-Recently I have been learning C++ and PlayBuffer framework and fell in love with game development.
+Recently I have been learning C++ with PlayBuffer framework and fell in love with game development.
 You'll find a collection of my game projects I  created so far [here](https://github.com/mspaprika?tab=repositories).
 <br>
 <br>
-🌐 **Web Development:** I'm also the graduate of Web Development bootcamp, where I learned HTML, CSS, JavaScript, React, database management with MongoDB and how to build servers with Node.js and Express.
+🌐 **Web Development:** I'm also proud graduate of Web Development bootcamp, where I learned HTML, CSS, JavaScript, React, also backend management with MongoDB, Node.js and Express.
 You can explore some of my web projects [here](https://github.com/mspaprika?tab=repositories).
 <br>
 <br>
 🔧 **Skills:** Some of the tools and technologies I work with include: